-Proceeds refer to the cash received from the sale of goods or assets during a particular period.
-It is obtained by multiplying the quantities sold by the selling price per unit.
+Proceeds refers to the cash received from the sale of goods or assets during a particular period.
+The total is obtained by multiplying the quantities sold by the selling price per unit.
 The proceeds received before any deductions are made are known as gross proceeds, and they comprise all the expenses incurred in the transaction such as legal fees, shipping costs, and broker commissions.

 Net proceeds equal the gross proceeds minus all the costs and expenses that the business incurred when carrying out the transaction.
-Comparing the net and gross proceeds of a business can help the management know how profitable the business is, and understand how much profits are lost to expenses.
+Comparing the net and gross proceeds of a business can help management know how profitable the business is, and understand how much of its profits are lost to expenses.

 Gross Proceeds vs. Net Proceeds